marcus-grant/notes/flask.md

 }
 ```

-Now it will debug the file in which the run-debug is clicked on while open.
+Now it will debug the file when clicking the `run-debug` button,
+while that file is open.

 ## Cookies in Flask

 Using flask's `route` decorator you get `request` objects to inspect the request.
-To get cookies from the request simply use `request.cookies.get('COOKIE_NAME_OR_KEY')` to access it.
-In the below example is a book server that will either show the books if the session cookie proving a login is available, or it will go to a register page.
+To get cookies from the request simply use
+`request.cookies.get('COOKIE_NAME_OR_KEY')` to access it.
+In the below example is
+a book server that will either
+show the books if the session cookie proving a login is available,
+or it will go to a register page.

 ```python
 @app.route("/books", methods=["GET"])